Aberforth (& the Goat):

 Poof!
 Just like that a whole wizarding war is over?

-And just how is a wizarding war which included such actions on the scope of building a whole new prison for the leader’s enemies manage to take place completely off the Muggle radar.
-Particularly since, if it had to wait for Albus to be free for the summer break it went on for some months after V-E day.
+And just how, precisely, is a wizarding war which included such actions on the scope of building a whole new prison for the leader’s enemies manage to take place completely off the Muggle radar.
+Particularly since, if it had to wait for Albus to be free for the summer break it must have gone on for some months after V-E day.
 It begins to sound very much as though our Gellert slowly realized that he had painted himself into a corner, and that facing Albus Dumbledore and getting clapped up in his own prison was the best of his options.

 Despite Rowling’s statement in 2005 that she “feels” that the ww echoes the Muggle one, and that there was a global wizarding war in progress that fed off the Muggle one — although how she thinks the totally inadequate population she says the wizarding world claims would manage to conduct such a war is unexplained — the various national Ministries of Magic still maintain no standing armies, after all.

 There has probably been, however, the never-ending magical equivalent of gang wars in the wizarding world.
 Voldemort’s activities being a case in point, and Grindelwald’s may well have been just such another.
-If that prison was in a sufficiently remote spot, its construction probably could have taken place off the Muggle radar.
+If that prison was in a sufficiently remote spot, its construction could possibly have taken place off the Muggle radar.

-We have no solid indication that Grindelwald operated in the same style as Tom, however.
-And indeed Rowling has implied not.
+In the original seven books, however, we have no solid indication that Grindelwald operated in the same style as Tom.
+And indeed Rowling implied not.
 Plus, a gang war is hardly “global”.
-For all that Rowling claims that Grindelwald really was mixed up in whatever the wizards of Europe were brangling over at the same time that their Muggle compatriots were engaged in WWII — whatever it might have been — she hasn't offered any plausible candidates for what it was.
+For all that Rowling claims that Grindelwald really was mixed up in whatever the wizards of Europe were brangling over at the same time that their Muggle compatriots were engaged in WWII — whatever it might have been — she hasn't yet offered any plausible candidates for what it was.
+And outside of films, isn't really likely to.

 But then plausibility under closer examination is not one of Rowling’s strong points, is it?